The experience is about as tropical outdoorsy as any small ship cruise could be – Fiji: 300 islands, innumerable coral reefs, and great biodiversity.

 Snapshot: Captain Cook Cruises is an Australian-owned line that got its start in 1970 when Captain Trevor Haworth began operating cruises and excursions in the Sydney Harbor region, then up north in Queensland along the Great Barrier Reef and in the south on the Murray River.
 The present Fiji Islands operation includes year-round cruises of 3, 4, and 7 days to Yasawa Islands, 3, 4 and 7 days to the remote northern isles, and the occasional 11-nighter to the out islands.
 The focus is on Fiji’s scenic beauty, island exploration, water sports, local island culture and visits to traditional villages.
 The experience is about as tropical outdoorsy as any small ship cruise could be.
-The parent company, Sealink Travel Group, also operates a sternwheeler on the Murray River as well as numerous ferry routes.
+The parent company, Sealink Travel Group, also operates an overnight sternwheeler on the Murray River as well as numerous ferry routes throughout Australia.

 Ship, Year Delivered & Passengers: REEF ENDEAVOUR (built 1996 & 130 passengers).